paldhous/ucb/2017/dataviz/md_raw/class13.md

 This code saves a **ggplot2** chart in your environment, as we've seen before.
 But here we used `geom_point_interactive`, rather than `geom_point` to add the dots to the chart.
 Inside this function there is an `aes` mapping that assigns values from the `costs` variable to a tooltip.
 Simply plotting the saved chart gives a standard **ggplot2** chart in the `Plots` panel at bottom right.

-The following code uses the `ggiraph` function to turn the saved chart into a web page in which the chart is rendered using D3 as an SVG (scaleable vector graphic) object with hover tooltips.
+The following code uses the `ggiraph` function to turn the saved chart into a web page in which the chart is rendered using D3 as an SVG (scaleable vector graphic) with hover tooltips.

 ```R
 # make interactive version of the chart